- Wireless is the fastest option for work on-the-go, with average download speeds of 71.9 Mbps

 To utilize your smartphone’s data plan for remote work, you’ll need to set up a mobile hotspot.
 Most wireless carriers include hotspot access as part of their plans, but there’s typically a cap on how much data you can use with it and it’s often not included in the very cheapest phone plans.
 Here’s how the “big three” carriers compare:

-- Verizon: 15GB to 30GB of 4G/5G speeds, unlimited hotspot data at 3G speeds.
+- Verizon: 50GB of 4G/5G speeds, unlimited hotspot data at 3G speeds.
 You can also add unlimited data on laptops to your existing plan for $20 to $30/mo.

 How much data do I need to work remotely?

 If your work activity is limited to communication apps like Slack, web browsing and the occasional Zoom meeting, you can probably get by on about 20 to 30GB of mobile hotspot data per month.
 Video calls are the biggest bandwidth hogs for most people, using about 3GB per hour compared to just 50MB for activities like web browsing and checking email.
 If you’re worried about going over your data allowance, you can reduce your data usage by lowering video and audio quality, turning off video altogether or downloading an ad blocker for your web browser.Learn more about data caps